 Can Grandparents Make an Application to the Court?

-Whilst we previously stated that grandparents have no rights to see their grandchildren, this is obviously not an ideal situation, therefore there are a couple of options which can be looked into before you complete an application to the court.
+Whilst we previously stated that grandparents have no right to see their grandchildren, this is obviously not an ideal situation, therefore there are a couple of options that can be looked into before you complete an application to the court.

 Seeing your Grandchild Through Mediation

 One option to potentially allow you to see your grandchild is through mediation.
 Mediation involves having a mediator perform an assessment which leads to an arrangement meaning you can see your grandchild regularly.

 Another option, which is only possible if both parties agree to it, is an informal meeting between the family, with no one else present.
 The aim of this meeting is to allow everyone to discuss their own feelings around the situation and hopefully come to an arrangement.